Lack of self care cannot be blamed on a lack of time. Lack of self care is about not making it a priority.

 Taking care of all these layers may seem overwhelming at first but one can approach this seemingly big mountain with a step by step approach, I call it the kaizen approach that I teach in my 10 week program Body Joy.

-Here are some preliminary steps to follow:
+Here are your steps to get started:

 Step 1: Make yourself a priority